 Manually Export your Site’s Database

 Essential backup practices are to backup website databases regularly.
 Thankfully, many WordPress plugins speed up the backup process.
-However, users must develop an understanding of website databases to directly manage a backup.

-Using an FTP Client
+Exporting Website Files Using an FTP Client

 1. WinSCP